The Rocket Is the Excuse.

 An Eagle Scout — not for the badge, but for the lessons in pushing boundaries and forging paths — Las spent much of his youth chasing merit badges, partly for the skills and partly for the patches.
 Before long, his uniform began to resemble a pilot’s jacket, stitched with small emblems of experiments tried and skills learned.

 Those instincts traveled well.
-Years later they carried him to a quiet night inside a watchtower on the Great Wall of China — neither strictly legal nor particularly warm, but unforgettable at sunrise.
+Years later, they carried him to a quiet night inside a watchtower on the Great Wall of China — neither strictly legal nor particularly warm, but unforgettable at sunrise.

 Those same instincts carried into a professional life spanning strategy, operations, and creative leadership.